Gekokujō: Twentieth-century military usage

-During the early Showa period (20th century), repeated acts of gekokujō occurred.
+The term was later used in a distinct, metaphorical sense to describe insubordination by junior officers and other subordinates within the Imperial Japanese military.
+During the early Showa period (20th century), repeated acts of gekokujō in this sense occurred.
 The Kōdōha ("Imperial Way") faction were responsible for attempting to assassinate many public figures in the 1920s and 1930s, including the visiting Charlie Chaplin, but were given light prison sentences because they received public support.
 Inspired by the Kōdōha, the Kwantung Army orchestrated the Mukden Incident in 1931, leading to the Japanese invasion of Manchuria.
 British correspondent Hugh Byas described the phenomenon as "government by assassination".
 Masanobu Tsuji (辻 政信) was a well known supporter of extreme gekokujō during World War II.